cmjt/mems/README.md

 ## mesh triangles

 Below is an illustration of mesh (Delaunay triangulation) elements.
 Each triangle (T1, ..., T4) is formed by the connection of three nodes (i.e., three of ni, i = 1,...,6) via an edge.
 Each node *influence* can be thought of as proportional to the area of the Voronoi cell (coloured polygon) centred at that node.
+In fact, the diagonal elemens of **C0**, **C_{ii}** are equal to the sum of one third the area of each triangle that the node *i* is part of.
 The *influence* of each triangle (T1, ..., T4) on each node (n1, ..., n6) is illustrated by each coloured line segment (i.e., the *length* of the edged connected to each node within the surrounding Voronoi cell).

 ![](https://github.com/cmjt/mems/blob/main/docs/example_mesh_attributes.png?raw=true)